 Alternative to the traditional tours in El Nido: speedboat

 With so much tourism, you also have the option to do the tours by speedboat.
-These are much smaller and the tours are more expensive, but obviously they reach everywhere much faster.
+These are much smaller and the tours are more expensive, but obviously they can get around much faster.
 You’ll see them advertised at different local agencies, but the best-known company is this one.

 As you can see, it’s a shared tour of about 3–4 hours, which lets you do other things in the afternoon.
 The first variant (Mondays, Wednesdays, Fridays, and Sundays) includes Big Lagoon, Shimizu, Star Beach (they own the beach and are the only ones who visit it), Hidden Beach, and Seven Commandos.
 The second (Tuesdays, Thursdays, and Saturdays) includes Cadlao Lagoon, Helicopter Island, Star Beach, Small Lagoon, and Papaya Beach.